Flow (psychology): Group

-Group flow (or team flow) is notably different from independent flow as it is inherently mutual.
+More than one type of flow exists.
+Group flow (or team flow) is notably different from independent flow, as it is inherently mutual.
 Group flow is attainable when the performance unit is a group, such as a team or musical group.
 When groups cooperate to agree on goals and patterns, social flow, commonly known as group cohesion, is much more likely to occur.
 If a group still has not entered flow, a team-level challenge may stimulate the group to harmonize.
+Group flow is different from synchronized solitary flow, in which a group is simultaneously experiencing individual flow.
+Group Flow occurs in an interpersonal manner, in which the act of others being present is inherent to the cause of the state of flow.

+In research presented in a review written by PLoS ONE, Pels et al. stated, "Group contexts introduce many additional variables that cause individuals to act, think, and feel differently during group situations compared to solitary situations."
+Due to these additional variables, the cause and effect of flow are vastly different and unique to the experience of individual flow, hence providing evidence for the existence of a separate flow state: group flow.

+Physiology of group flow

+Snijdewint studies the correlation of the physiological effect of a group that simultaneously reports a "flow" state.
+This research concludes that between many similar studies when a participant reports a feeling of flow state (in synchronization or due to a group environment), there are similarities in the cardiovascular triggers that the participants experience.

 Applications

 Applications suggested by Csíkszentmihályi versus other practitioners

 Only Csíkszentmihályi seems to have published suggestions for extrinsic applications of the flow concept, such as design methods for playgrounds to elicit the flow experience.
 Other practitioners of Csíkszentmihályi's flow concept focus on intrinsic applications, such as spirituality, performance improvement, or self-help.
-His work has also informed the measurement of donor momentum by The New Science of Philanthropy.